jose011974/Python-Video-Downloader/README.md

 3. Run the script

 **Windows 10/11 Instructions**:
 - Assuming the defaults were selected, double click `Python Video Downloader.py` to launch the script.
-If you have extensions disabled, you may only see `Python Video Downloader.py`
+If you have extensions disabled, you may only see `Python Video Downloader`

 **Linux Instructions**:
 - In order to allow the script to be executed with a double click gesture, you must right click and allow the script to be executed.
 This WILL differ depending on your file manager.